Photos by John and Brett Keller

 $82.25

 As you can see, along with higher power rockets come much higher costs.
-Well, blow me down!
-Begad!
-My most expensive rocket before this was a LOC Graduator, me hearties, which cost (a then extremely high!) $32.
+Avast!
+My most expensive rocket before this be a LOC Graduator, me bucko, which cost (a then extremely high!) $32.

 Motor Mount Assembly and Slottin' t' Tubes

 T' parts finally came in from LOC/Precision and I be impressed!
-Blimey!
 You don't realize how much larger 3.9 inch tubin' is in comparison t' 2.6 tubes until you see it!
-Blimey!
 T' nose cone was huge!
+Now it was time t' get t' work!

+Of all t' parts o' a rocketry project, ya bilge rat, arrr, I probably enjoy t' motor mount assembly and installment t' most next t' launching.
+Aye aye!
 Blimey!
-Now it be time t' get t' work!

-Of all t' parts o' a rocketry project, I probably enjoy t' motor mount assembly and installment t' most next t' launching.
-Avast!
-Blimey!
-I have no idea why this is, but it is.
+I have no idea why this is, arrr, but it is.
+Ahoy!
 Begad!
-Blimey!
 I started out t' buildin' by cuttin' t' motor mount tube(MMT) in half with an X-Acto knife.
-Aye aye!
-Blimey! it comes in 34 inch lengths, and I didn't need that much.
+Begad! it comes in 34 inch lengths, matey, and I didn't need that much.

 After this I took t' Estes engine hooks and cut off t' forward hook section on both.
-Begad!
 I epoxied these on opposite sides o' t' MMT and wrapped a few layers o' maskin' tape around them, me bucko, far enough up that it wouldn't get in t' way o' t' aft centerin' rin' (CR).
+Blimey!
+Blimey!
+Blimey!
+Blimey!
+I cut two small notches in t' aft CR t' allow for t' motor hooks.
 Ahoy!
-I cut two small notches in t' aft CR t' allow for t' motor hooks.
-Well, blow me down!
+Blimey!
 Next I epoxied t' centerin' rings t' t' motor mount tube, about 1/3 o' an inch away from each end.
+Begad!
 Blimey!
 After allowin' it t' dry I made several epoxy fillets around them and t' motor hooks.

 Now it be time t' slot t' tubes.
-Arrr!
+Avast!
+Begad!
 I marked t' 4 fin slots and t' launch lug placement.
+Begad!
+Aye aye!
 I then very carefully cut t' slots out with me trusty X-Acto.
-Avast, me proud beauty!
-Well, blow me down!
-It wasn't t' prettiest job ever, shiver me timbers, matey, but it works great.
-Ya scallywag! if you buold your own mid-power rocket I highly recommend slottin' t' tubes yourself t' save t' money.
+Begad!
+It wasn't t' prettiest job ever, but it works great.
+Begad! if you buold your own mid-power rocket I highly recommend slottin' t' tubes yourself t' save t' money.

 Shock Cord Mount Attachment

-I had had some fairly bad experiences with LOC shock cord mounts, arrr, so I decided t' go with a local part.
-Avast!
-I bought a 3/16 by 1 1/2 inch metal eye bolt, me bucko, ya bilge rat, me hearties, with two nuts, form Ace hardware for only 35 cents.
-Well, shiver me timbers, blow me down!
+I had had some fairly bad experiences with LOC shock cord mounts, ya bilge rat, so I decided t' go with a local part.
+Begad!
+Blimey!
+I bought a 3/16 by 1 1/2 inch metal eye bolt, ya bilge rat, with two nuts, shiver me timbers, arrr, form Ace hardware for only 35 cents.
 T' attach this I drilled a slightly smaller hole in t' top CR and filled this with epoxy.
-Begad!
-Begad!
+Blimey!
+Blimey!
 I screwed in t' bolt and put nuts on both ends (NOTE: You have t' put one o' t' nuts on before you put t' bolt in t' hole!).
+Avast, me proud beauty!
+Blimey!
 Begad!
+Blimey!
+I screwed everythin' on tight and put a layer o' epoxy over it all.
+Well, blow me down!
+Blimey!
 Avast, me proud beauty!
-I screwed everythin' on tight and put a layer o' epoxy over it all.
-Aye aye!
+Blimey!
 This made for a good firm attachment.
-Avast, me proud beauty!
-I later learned that U-Bolts are much better but I had gone too far t' change it, and I was positive t' screw eye was stong enought.
+Avast!
+Blimey!
+Ahoy!
+Blimey!
+I later learned that U-Bolts are much better but I had gone too far t' change it, arrr, and I was positive t' screw eye was stong enought.

-I had hear a lot o' bad stories about shock cords burnin' through, ya bilge rat, me hearties, and I had had some experiences with smaller rockets too.
+I had hear a lot o' bad stories about shock cords burnin' through, and I had had some experiences with smaller rockets too.
+Begad!
 I decided I needed some sort o' non-flammeable cord t' attach t' shock cord t' t' shock cord mount.
-Begad!
-I finally found it: braided steel wire, commonly used for hangin' paintings (my dad is an artist so we had some, but you can find some at any hardware store).
-Ya scallywag!
-Arrr!
+I finally found it: braided steel wire, me bucko, commonly used for hangin' paintings (my dad is an artist so we had some, arrr, shiver me timbers, but you can find some at any hardware store).
+Ahoy!
+Avast!
 I took about 3 feet o' it and doubled it over.
-Ya scallywag!
 Aye aye!
 I knotted and twisted one end onto t' shock cord mount on t' other end I attached a large steel key ring.
-Ahoy!
 This I would later tie t' shock cord to.
+Now that I had accomplished this, and I knew that I could replace t' shock cord in t' future (the steel wire extended 2 or 3 inches outside o' t' body tube), I be ready t' install t' motor mount assembly into t' body tube.

+Motor Mount Installment and Fins

+Now that I was ready t' install t' motor mount, arrr, I decided against it right then because I wanted t' make sure we got t' tab on t' fins t' right length.
+We (actually it was me dad) cut out t' fins t' t' right size usin' a band saw and an electric Sabre saw.
+Avast! t' fins were 3/32 plywood, me hearties, which I later found out wasn't strong enough.
 Begad!
+After I was sure t' tabs were t' right length, me hearties, I spread a layer o' epoxy on t' inside o' t' body tube, shiver me timbers, shiver me timbers, matey, and some on t' edges o' t' centerin' rings.
 Ahoy!
-Now that I had accomplished this, and I knew that I could replace t' shock cord in t' future (the steel wire extended 2 or 3 inches outside o' t' body tube), I was ready t' install t' motor mount assembly into t' body tube.

-Motor Mount Installment and Fins

-Now that I was ready t' install t' motor mount, matey, I decided against it right then because I wanted t' make sure we got t' tab on t' fins t' right length.
-Aye aye!
-We (actually it was me dad) cut out t' fins t' t' right size usin' a band saw and an electric Sabre saw. t' fins were 3/32 plywood, shiver me timbers, which I later found out wasn't strong enough.
-After I was sure t' tabs were t' right length, I spread a layer o' epoxy on t' inside o' t' body tube, matey, and some on t' edges o' t' centerin' rings.
+I slid t' motor mount assembly in, me hearties, rotatin' it slowly, until I had t' back centerin' rin' even with t' back o' t' body tube.
 Avast!
-I slid t' motor mount assembly in, rotatin' it slowly, until I had t' back centerin' rin' even with t' back o' t' body tube.
-Well, blow me down!
+Blimey!
 I went ahead and epoxied t' fins into t' slots.
-Blimey!
+Avast!
 I used plenty o' epoxy and later I went back and put really good epoxy fillets on.
 Well, blow me down!
 This was all because o' some bad experiences with me Graduator.
-Arrr!
-I guess I really wanted that rocket t' be strong, and I actually overdid t' strengthening.
+Avast!
+I guess I really wanted that rocket t' be strong, me bucko, and I actually overdid t' strengthening.
+Blimey!
 I decided t' reinforce t' fin joints with fiberglass mesh.
-Avast, me proud beauty!
 On this rocket it be really overly cautious, but I did it anyway.

 Fiberglass

 Among many other firsts, this was also me first experience with fiberglass.
-Avast, me proud beauty!
-Ahoy!
 I did a lot o' research, and finally found out that you can use fiberglass mesh (commonly used for tent screens, and we happened t' have some on hand) as t' fiberglass and imbed it in a layer o' epoxy.
-Well, blow me down!
-Aye aye!
+Blimey!
 I went out and bought some more epoxy and got t' work.
+Arrr!
+Avast, me hearties, me proud beauty!
+I imbedded a 3 inch by 5 inch strip into t' body tube/fin joint and applied more epoxy on top o' that.
 Well, blow me down!
-I imbedded a 3 inch by 5 inch strip into t' body tube/fin joint and applied more epoxy on top o' that.
 T' hold it in place I put waxpaper on it and held a piece o' wood onto it with clothespins (see photo).
-This system worked wondefully, although workin' around t' bottom launch lug be frustratiing.
-For more info on fiberglassin', go t' Rocketry Online's INFOCentral.
+Ahoy!
+This system worked wondefully, ya bilge rat, although workin' around t' bottom launch lug was frustratiing.
+For more info on fiberglassin', arrr, me bucko, go t' Rocketry Online's INFOCentral.

 Parachute

 When I initially designed t' project, I had an umbrella chute in mind.
+Avast!
 I knew John Babb (a.k.a.
-Blimey!
-Blimey!
+Avast!
 Rocket Dawg) had a 3 foot diameter piece o' umbrella fabric he had caniballized off a broken umbrella.
-Avast, me hearties, me proud beauty!
-Blimey! he wasn’t usin' it in a rocket, so he let me have it t' use in me CTAG, shiver me timbers, with t' condition that if he ever need a parachute that size I would give it back and get another.
-Well, blow me down!
-Well, blow me down!
-Blimey!
-For shroud lines I use 2 foot lengths o' nylon cord (fairly thin), and sewed and knotted it on.
-Begad!
-Blimey!
-I had t' burn t' ends o' t' nylon shrouds t' keep 'em from unravelling, me bucko, but othjer than that it worked great!
-Blimey!
+Avast! he wasn’t usin' it in a rocket, ya bilge rat, so he let me have it t' use in me CTAG, with t' condition that if he ever need a parachute that size I would give it back and get another.
+Aye aye!
+For shroud lines I use 2 foot lengths o' nylon cord (fairly thin), arrr, me bucko, shiver me timbers, and sewed and knotted it on.
+I had t' burn t' ends o' t' nylon shrouds t' keep 'em from unravelling, but othjer than that it worked great!
 I attached t' 'chute t' t' shock cord about 6 inches from t' nose cone with a series o' knots.
-Begad!
-I had originally went with a 3/8 inch wide, me bucko, 12 foot elastic shock cord, me hearties, but I found that I could get a 1/2 inch, 15 foot cord for only $1.25 at a local fabric store.
-Arrr!
-Blimey!
-This, matey, along with t' shock cord mount attachment, me bucko, which, no matter how hard I pulled, already wouldn't come out, made t' recovery system very strong.
+I had originally went with a 3/8 inch wide, 12 foot elastic shock cord, me hearties, but I found that I could get a 1/2 inch, 15 foot cord for only $1.25 at a local fabric store.
+Avast, me proud beauty!
+This, along with t' shock cord mount attachment, which, no matter how hard I pulled, already wouldn't come out, me hearties, me bucko, made t' recovery system very strong.

 Bodywork

 Bodywork be t' pits.
-On t' CTAG I had t' use Bondo, so I ended up doin' a lot o' sanding.
 Begad!
-Bondo, shiver me timbers, which is commonly available at car repair shops, this is probably t' hardest part o' buildin' a rocket physically, me bucko, and it stinks.
-Well, blow me down!
-For about a 1 month period, here's what me Saturday's were like: Bondo, sand, shiver me timbers, arrr, breakfast, matey, bondo, sand, me bucko, sand, arrr, more Bondo, sand, ya bilge rat, lunch, Bondo, me hearties, ya bilge rat, sand, arrr, sand, arrr, sand even more, ya bilge rat, me bucko, supper, arrr, sand, me bucko, arrr, bondo, sand, sand, sand, shiver me timbers, bondo, shiver me timbers, sand, go t' bed, arrr, have nightmares about sanding, me hearties, wake up (okay, me bucko, so its a little exaggerated, matey, arrr, but I did sand a WHOLE LOT!).
-Avast, me proud beauty!
-I highly recommend wearin' a dust-mask or somethin' if you sand a lot on your rocket, me hearties, me bucko, all that dust will clog up your lungs and you mgiht nay get t' see your rocket launch!
+On t' CTAG I had t' use Bondo, arrr, so I ended up doin' a lot o' sanding.
+Avast, me bucko, me proud beauty!
+Bondo, which is commonly available at car repair shops, this is probably t' hardest part o' buildin' a rocket physically, and it stinks.
+Begad!
+Blimey!
+For about a 1 month period, arrr, here's what me Saturday's were like: Bondo, sand, ya bilge rat, matey, breakfast, me hearties, arrr, bondo, ya bilge rat, sand, me bucko, sand, more Bondo, sand, matey, lunch, Bondo, shiver me timbers, sand, ya bilge rat, sand, sand even more, matey, supper, arrr, sand, me hearties, ya bilge rat, bondo, sand, sand, sand, me hearties, bondo, sand, go t' bed, matey, have nightmares about sanding, matey, wake up (okay, me hearties, ya bilge rat, so its a little exaggerated, matey, but I did sand a WHOLE LOT!).
+Aye aye!
+I highly recommend wearin' a dust-mask or somethin' if you sand a lot on your rocket, all that dust will clog up your lungs and you mgiht nay get t' see your rocket launch!
 Overall, Bondo is a great project.
 T' seemingly endless hours o' sandin' really paid off when I got t' rocket painted and it had such a smooth finish.

 Finishing

-After all o' t' work I put into this rocket, mainly t' long hours o' fiberglassin' and sanding, t' paintin' sure seemed like a breeze.
+After all o' t' work I put into this rocket, mainly t' long hours o' fiberglassin' and sanding, me bucko, ya bilge rat, t' paintin' sure seemed like a breeze.
+I had finally decided, arrr, after many days o' thinkin' and drawin' and colorin' pics with colored pencils t' see how different color schemes would look, I dumped all t' rerally fancy ideas and decided t' go with a classic, ya bilge rat, shiver me timbers, ya bilge rat, bad-to-the-bone look.
+Well, blow me down!
+A very glossy black main coat would be accented with a fire red stripe, me hearties, arrr, about 1 1/2 inches wide, t' length o' t' rocket.
 Ya scallywag!
-Blimey!
-I had finally decided, me bucko, after many days o' thinkin' and drawin' and colorin' pics with colored pencils t' see how different color schemes would look, I dumped all t' rerally fancy ideas and decided t' go with a classic, me bucko, arrr, bad-to-the-bone look.
-Avast, me proud beauty!
-Blimey!
-A very glossy black main coat would be accented with a fire red stripe, shiver me timbers, about 1 1/2 inches wide, t' length o' t' rocket.
-Ya scallywag!
-Blimey!
-Begad!
-Blimey! it would bve lined up with a fin so that it would continued and make one o' t' fins pure red.
-Well, blow me down!
-Blimey!
-Also, a small, me hearties, 1 inch wide red stripe went around t' top o' t' body tube, right below t' nose cone.
-Aye aye!
-Blimey!
+Ahoy! it would bve lined up with a fin so that it would continued and make one o' t' fins pure red.
+Also, me bucko, a small, arrr, 1 inch wide red stripe went around t' top o' t' body tube, arrr, right below t' nose cone.
+Arrr!
 This all combined with a very nice shiny reflective LOC/Precision decal supplied with t' parts t' make a very attractive rocket.

 I used about 4 coats o' equipment grey primer (3 11 oz. cans o' spray paint) t' help smooth out all t' little places t' Bondo wouldn't work well in.
-Ya scallywag!
-Blimey!
-Then I painted t' sections I wanted t' be red with two layers o' fire red Wal-Mart brand spray-paint (this stuff is wondeful, dries quick, matey, and only costs $0.98 per can!).
-Aye aye!
+Then I painted t' sections I wanted t' be red with two layers o' fire red Wal-Mart brand spray-paint (this stuff is wondeful, dries quick, me bucko, and only costs $0.98 per can!).
+Begad!
 I let this dry overnight, then masked it off with newspaper and 1 inch wide strips o' maskin' tape.
 Begad!
-Ahoy!
-Blimey!
-Then I covered it all with 3 layers o' gloss black Wal-Mart brand spray paint, matey, shiver me timbers, with 4 goin' on t' nose because o' a mistake I made in t' primin' process.
-Blimey!
+Then I covered it all with 3 layers o' gloss black Wal-Mart brand spray paint, with 4 goin' on t' nose because o' a mistake I made in t' primin' process. this meant I had as much as 6 or 7 layers o' paint in areas!
+T' paint on its own ended up weighin' 1.3 ounces on its own.
 Begad!
-Blimey! this meant I had as much as 6 or 7 layers o' paint in areas!
-Blimey!
-T' paint on its own ended up weighin' 1.3 ounces on its own.
 I added t' decal, and I be done with t' bodywork and finishing.
-Arrr! (finally!
-Blimey!
-I had spent about 2 weeks building, 1 week glassing, and 5 weeks sanding, along wioth a few days painting, matey, for a total o' over 2 months work!
-Blimey!
+Ahoy! (finally!
+I had spent about 2 weeks building, ya bilge rat, 1 week glassing, and 5 weeks sanding, along wioth a few days painting, arrr, for a total o' over 2 months work!
 I probably had anywhere from 40 t' 60 man-hours in on that rocket).
+Avast!
 Begad!
 It really is rewardin' when you finally get t' show off t' end result (alomst) o' your project t' t' people who have been hearin' about it for months on end.

 Motor Selection and Prep

-Once I found that t' rocket's weight after paintin' was 36.5 ounces, shiver me timbers, ya bilge rat, I had t' make t' big motor selection choice.
-Arrr!
-Should I go with t' G40-4, ya bilge rat, or t' G80-4.
-Avast!
-Ya scallywag!
+Once I found that t' rocket's weight after paintin' was 36.5 ounces, me hearties, I had t' make t' big motor selection choice.
+Begad!
+Should I go with t' G40-4, or t' G80-4.
 I really wanted t' G40 because it was a White lightning, but I had t' go with t' G80-4T because o' its higher intial thrust.

 Now came t' waitin' game.
+Well, blow me down!
+Avast, me proud beauty!
+Because o' conflicts, etc., I wouldn't be able t' launch t' CTAG for several weeks after I finished t' rocket.
+Arrr!
+Durin' this time I finished up work on several smaller projetcs, work on me webpage, me bucko, me bucko, matey, and start plannin' me next project, t' Mission Impossible .
+Avast, me proud beauty!
+Blimey! (the name, matey, just like that o' t' CTAG, shiver me timbers, was stolen, me hearties, this time from HPR magazine) This would be a 4 inch diameter rocket capable o' usin' 5 times t' power o' t' CTAG!
+But that be for t' future, and is probably destined t' be a group project, due t' t' cost.
 Ya scallywag!
-Because o' conflicts, etc., matey, I wouldn't be able t' launch t' CTAG for several weeks after I finished t' rocket.
-Ahoy!
-Durin' this time I finished up work on several smaller projetcs, work on me webpage, and start plannin' me next project, arrr, matey, arrr, t' Mission Impossible .
-Arrr! (the name, just like that o' t' CTAG, was stolen, shiver me timbers, shiver me timbers, this time from HPR magazine) This would be a 4 inch diameter rocket capable o' usin' 5 times t' power o' t' CTAG!
-But that was for t' future, matey, me bucko, and is probably destined t' be a group project, due t' t' cost.
-I had more important, me hearties, sooner events t' think of.
-Ya scallywag!
+I had more important, sooner events t' think of.
 I be organizin' t' second official launch o' t' Searcy Youth Rocketry Club and workin' on me other rockets.

 Countdown

 Then t' day o' t' launch dawned.
-Well, blow me down!
+Avast, me proud beauty!
+Avast!
 After gettin' home from church, I started preppin' rockets and goin' over t' CTAG over and over.

 Liftoff